 • A copy of your 501(c)(3) IRS Determination Letter

-Gather these documents ahead of time, so that you can get up and running quickly.
-Depending on the method you use, the application process can be completed in minutes or take weeks.
+Gather these documents ahead of time so you can get up and running quickly.
+Depending on the method you use and who you choose to partner with, the application process can be completed in minutes or take weeks.
+For example, take a look at the differences between applying for a traditional brokerage account and an investment account with Infinite Giving:

 Step 4: Boost Fundraising Capabilities